nunit/nunit.analyzers/documentation/NUnit1015.md

 ### Explanation

-In the sample above, the class `DivideCases` does not implement `IEnumerable`.
+In the sample above, the class `DivideCases` does not implement `IEnumerable` nor `IAsyncEnumerable`

-However, source types specified by `TestCaseSource` [must implement `IEnumerable`](https://github.com/nunit/docs/wiki/TestCaseSource-Attribute).
+However, source types specified by `TestCaseSource` [must implement `IEnumerable` or `IAsyncEnumerable`](https://github.com/nunit/docs/wiki/TestCaseSource-Attribute).

 ### Fix

-Make the source type implement `IEnumerable`:
+Make the source type implement `IEnumerable` or `IAsyncEnumerable`

 ```csharp
 public class MyTestClass